hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

 When considering the data ingestion limit of splunk free tier at 500MB/day and OCI log storage limit of 10GB/month, OCI log storage is the bottleneck here.

-To maximize the theoretical log output for analysis, I will be opting out of the OCI ecosystem and handle the log storage on my own using `rsync` and `rsyslog`.
+To maximize the theoretical log output for analysis, I will be opting out of the OCI ecosystem and handle the log storage on my own using `rsync`, `rsyslog`, and `logrotate`.

 How the Universal Forwarder works:
 * Reads log files line by line